 The first step needed to make any move easier involves preparation.
 That means you must make a moving plan.
 Decide what is coming along for the new adventure and what is being given away, sold or left behind.

-Pack your essentials box first
+Pack your essentials box first to make moving easier

 We all have items that we consider essential.
 So be sure to put that important stuff together in your most important box.
 This box can contain reading glasses, medications, toilet paper, etc. This is your go-to box for daily stuff.
 Be sure to always mark this box, as well as every box you pack.
 You will want to make sure you know what is inside of every box before the movers arrive.